Canal Zone Schools

 Cristobal High School

 The first image of a building surrounded by palm trees at the edge of a grassy field is labeled Cristobal High School, however there has been some discussion about whether this is actually a view of CHS.
-Can anyone tell us whether it is perhaps a view of a later building or out buildings that were used?
-What do you remember most about Cristobal High School?
-What information do you think we should add to these photos records?
-Please share with us here in the comments section!

 Paraiso Junior-Senior High School

 The 1961 photograph featured here shows an architecturally interesting building that is labeled Paraiso Junior Senior High School Shop.
-What are your memories of being a student or teacher at Paraiso Junior-Senior High School?

 -